jwong51/KitchenNotebook/README.md

 - The application shall show a home button that shows a list of dishes

 Nice to have:
-- Add a review button
+- Add a review button(text or scale review)
 - Add selections of other cuisines
 - Add recipe or delete recipe data from the firebase database
+- Add a login/register feature

 Wireframe:
 - Figma